oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      If you would like to review the entire original model before this change, see [Staging model files](#staging-model-files) in the [Initial use case](#initial-use-case) within this sample.

-   - Create a new image from our staged model files using WIT
+   - Create a new image from our staged model files using WIT.

      > **Note**: If you are using JRF in this sample, substitute `JRF` for each occurrence of `WLS` in the `imagetool` command line below, plus substitute `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4` for the `--fromImage` value.